 She walks down from her study in the master bedroom, leaving her comfy chair with stacks of books on either side.
 Passing red tray tables and pottery from Italy, Cas and Bob meet in their kitchen for what they call “a Starbucks moment.”

-Their offices are mainly virtual, since they work to develop a new strategy in their current role on the executive team of Faculty Commons, Campus Crusade’s ministry to college faculty.
+Their offices are mainly virtual, since they work to develop a new strategy in their current role on the executive team of Faculty Commons, Cru’s ministry to college faculty.

 “Professors are like an unreached people group,” Cas explains.